How to Leak Anonymously to Mediaite

 Our address is: 1261 Broadway, Suite 508, New York, NY 10001.

-Wired has a great guide to the dos and don’ts of leaking.
-But, of course, don’t waste time sending your tips to them, send them to us.
+Wired also has a great guide to the dos and don’ts of leaking.
+But, of course, don’t send your tips to them, send them to us.

 Have a tip we should know? email@example.com